JAYASREE24032006/3c.FILE_TRANSFER_USING_TCP_SOCKETS/README.md

-# 3c.CREATION FOR FILE TRANSFER USING TCP SOCKETS
+# EX.NO.3C - CREATION FOR FILE TRANSFER USING TCP SOCKETS
+**DATE : 10.04.2024

 ## AIM
 To write a python program for creating File Transfer using TCP Sockets Links
 ## ALGORITHM: